Strengthening Your Mind for Joyful Presence

 Cost and Registration:

 Full series: Sliding scale donation $85 – $150.
-All Sessions are recorded if you have to miss one.
+All Sessions are recorded if you have to miss one, or if you are registering after the series begins.
 REGISTER HERE FOR THE SERIES

 Awake in the World Series: The Nine Stages of Shamatha is part of our Awake in the World Series.
 These once-a-month two-hour sessions offer a supportive and kind environment that allows for us to share our successes and opportunities as we work with the process of bringing the dharma into our lives.
 Seasoned meditators will find these classes deepen their understanding and strengthen commitment to the teachings and practice.
 New meditators will find these centuries’ old teachings relevant in today’s world in developing contentment and resilience in their lives.
 Together we will learn from each other and engage as a community toward compassionate action within a divisive world.
 We welcome and encourage both experienced meditators and new people.